Introduction to Supply Chain Management Process

 - Awareness about good supply chain management practices in SMEs is very low.
 The SMEs tend to adopt a rather narrow view when it comes to business practices.
 But it is imperative to adopt new ways of running a business if they want to compete globally.

-- Latest technology: SMEs do not have huge fund outlays towards latest technologies which they can use to improve the supply chain management process.
+- Latest technology: SMEs do not have huge fund outlays towards the latest technologies which they can use to improve the supply chain management process.
 They do not have deep pockets.
 So they cannot effectively use some of the tools like ERP (Enterprise Resource Planning) or CRM (Customer Relationship Management) for an effective Supply Chain Management process.
-One trend worth mentioning here would be Internet business like Amazon.
+One trend worth mentioning here would be Internet businesses like Amazon.
 Internet buying and selling have been on the rise since the 2000s.
-SMEs have to leverage this trend, otherwise, they might carry the risk of sinking.
-Customers are increasingly preferring this method over traditional purchasing.
+SMEs have to leverage this trend; otherwise, they might carry the risk of sinking.
+Customers increasingly prefer this method over traditional purchasing.
 Since this model does not need heavy brick and mortar infrastructure, this may be ideal for SMEs.